Skovie/PrettyPrintedJSON/README.md

 ## FAQ

 #### I found a bug 🐛
-Too bad, but you're at the right place.
-I'm all in for fixing that bug!
-Please open a bug report in this repository.
+Please open a bug report in this repository, and ill get right on it.

 #### Where can I follow progress on updates?
 All work in progress is posted on  [BlueSky](https://bsky.app/profile/skovie.bsky.social)